bitcoin-core/bitcoincore.org/_posts/en/2017-03-13-performance-optimizations-1.md

 ## Headers first synchronization
 Release: Bitcoin Core 0.10

-Striving to further improve initial block download time, the Core project introduced in late 2014 an important re-architecture of the mechanism used by nodes to synchronize with the “best chain”.
+Striving to further improve initial block download time, the Core project introduced in late 2014 an important re-architecture of the mechanism used by nodes to synchronize with the most-work valid chain.

 Initially, the process of bootstrapping a new Bitcoin client would involve a user fetching block data from a single peer with the consequence that any interruption or decrease in connection quality would significantly stall the process.
 With an ever-increasing blockchain size, this would result in sometimes massive waiting time for the synchronization to complete, with a large percentage of users reporting up to multi-day periods depending on their hardware.